gabrieltseng/datascience-projects/computer_vision/crop_yield_prediction/README.md

 Exports data from the Google Earth Engine to Google Drive.
 Note that to make the export more efficient, all the bands from a county - across all the export years - are concatenated, reducing the number of files to be exported.

+To download the data used in the paper ([MODIS](data/README.md#MODIS) images of the top 11 soybean producing states in the US) requires just over **110 Gb** of storage.
+This can be done in steps - the export class allows for checkpointing.

 #### Preprocessing